htmfilho/htmfilho.github.io/_posts/2022/2022-01-01-bootstraping.md

 ## Controlato

 Controlato is going to be developed in Elixir, using the [Phoenix Framework](https://www.phoenixframework.org).
 Both are heavily opinionated, which means they believe they are offering the state of the art in terms of design.
-Phoenix generates the directory structure and all the files we need for our application using the following command:
+Phoenix generates the directory structure and all the files we need for our application.
+To install it, run the following commands:

+    $ mix local.hex
+    $ mix archive.install hex phx_new

+Then, generate the project:

     $ mix phx.new controlato
       * creating ...